stefanprodan/kustomizer/install/README.md

 # Kustomizer Installation

-Binaries for macOS and Linux AMD64 are available for download on the [release page](https://github.com/stefanprodan/kustomizer/releases).
+Binaries for macOS, Linux and Windows AMD64 are available for download on the [release page](https://github.com/stefanprodan/kustomizer/releases).

 To install the latest release run: